Succession to the British throne: England

-Mary was succeeded by her half-sister, Elizabeth, who broke with the precedents of many of her predecessors, and refused to name an heir.
-Whilst previous monarchs (including Henry VIII) had specifically been granted authority to settle uncertain successions in their wills, the Treasons Act 1571 asserted that Parliament had the right to settle disputes, and made it treason to deny Parliamentary authority.
-Wary of threats from other possible heirs, Parliament further passed the Act of Association 1584, which provided that any individual involved in attempts to murder the Sovereign would be disqualified from succeeding.
-(The Act was repealed in 1863.)
+Mary I was succeeded by her half-sister, Elizabeth I, who broke with the precedents of many of her predecessors, and refused to name an heir.
+Whilst previous monarchs (including Henry VIII) had specifically been granted authority to settle uncertain successions in their wills, the Treasons Act 1571 asserted that Parliament had the right to settle disputes, and made it treason to deny parliamentary authority.
+Wary of threats from other possible heirs, Parliament further passed the Safety of the Queen, etc. Act 1584, which provided that any individual involved in attempts to murder the sovereign would be disqualified from succeeding (the act was repealed in 1863).

 Scotland

 The House of Stewart (later Stuart) had ruled in Scotland since 1371.
 It followed strict rules of primogeniture.
+In 1503 King James IV married Margaret Tudor, a daughter of England's Henry VII, which one hundred years later resulted in his great-grandson James VI inheriting the English Crown as well.

+In 1543, Henry VIII had attempted to marry his son Edward to Mary, Queen of Scots, which would have drawn the kingdoms closer together.
+This marriage plan, outlined by the Treaty of Greenwich, was resisted by Scots who favoured the Auld Alliance with France.
+A nine-year war resulted, now known as the Rough Wooing.
+In July 1565, Mary, Queen of Scots, married Henry Stuart, Lord Darnley, a grandson of Margaret Tudor.
+Mary, Queen of Scots, was deposed in June 1567 and there was civil war in Scotland until May 1573.
+For the rest of the 16th century England's diplomatic relations with Scotland were characterised by a so-called "amity".
+Elizabeth I did not publicly name Mary's son James VI as her successor, but gave him an annual cash subsidy.